ilaflott/epmt/INSTALL.md

 ```

 This isn't necessary unless one would like to collect metrics exposed by [PAPI](http://icl.utk.edu/papi/), [libpfm](http://perfmon2.sourceforge.net/) and the [perfevent](http://web.eece.maine.edu/~vweaver/projects/perf_events/) subsystems.
-But collecting this data is, after all, the entire point of this tool.
+Collecting subsystem data is the premise of EPMT.
 See [Stack Overflow](https://stackoverflow.com/questions/51911368/what-restriction-is-perf-event-paranoid-1-actually-putting-on-x86-perf) for a discussion of the setting.
 A setting of 1 is perfectly safe for production systems.

 ## Modes of EPMT